EC7495/Jarvis/README.md

 ## Overview:

-Jarvis is a friendly bot that likes users' ig posts and leaves friendly comments on them.
+Jarvis is a friendly bot that likes users' ig posts and leaves friendly comments on them.<br/>
 He was created in Python3 using the Selenium Webdriver API.

-He has three ways of interacting with your account:
+Jarvis has three ways of interacting with your account:

-- Commenting on and liking posts with a randomly selected hashtag.
+- Liking and leaving a random comment on posts with a randomly selected hashtag.
-- Commenting on and liking posts from the explore page.
+- Liking and leaving a random comment on posts from the explore page.
 - Liking posts from users that you follow.<br/>
   (selection of hashtags and comments are provided by the user.)